 4.12.1 General

-this clause includes the specifies of support of Hybrid Access considering both the support of PDU session and MA PDU session.
+This clause specifies the of support of Hybrid Access considering both the support of PDU session and MA PDU session.

 Hybrid Access applies to a 5G-RG capable of connecting to both NG-RAN and to W-5GAN.
 Hybrid Access also applies to a 5G-RG capable of connecting to W-5GAN/5GC and E-UTRAN/EPC using EPC interworking architecture.
 Hybrid Access does not apply to FN-RG.